mjmiller41/sushi-near-me/_places/sushi-by-bou-dc-citizenm-hotel-l-enfant-plaza-washington-dc.md

   name: "Sushi By Bou- DC @ CitizenM Hotel L'enfant Plaza"
   type: Restaurant
   links: https://sushibybou.com/
 description: "Located on the roof of the CitizenM Hotel, this trendy spot pairs sushi with sake and cocktails.
-Looking for sushi in Washington, District of Columbia?
-Check..."
+Sushi By Bou- DC @ CitizenM Hotel L'enfant Plaza serves delicious sushi in Washington, District of Columbia.
+Try fresh Japanese dishes for a great dining experience.
+Available for, and dinner."
 place_id: ChIJg1vmeHi3t4kR6Do3a7Tq4Tc
 photos:
   - name: >-